 Sometimes your PC casing is making that buzzing noise due to loose screws.
 You can solve this issue yourself or ask for someone’s help.
 First, you need to properly check if any part of the casing is loose and fix it firmly again.
 Don’t forget to unplug the computer system cables before performing these steps.

 Unscrew all the motherboard screws and then remove the casing.
-After removing the casing, ensure that the casing locks are not broken or bent.
-Now place the casing back and adjust the locks carefully.
+After removing the casing, ensure the locks are not broken or bent.
+Now, place the casing back and adjust the locks carefully.
 Now place the screws back and screw them tightly.

 Tighten Motherboard’s Screws